-Fuel is the lifeblood of any business using commercial vehicles and to be without it would cause major operational issues.
-The majority of problems with standby fuel storage is caused by fuel contamination and degradation.
-This is an issue that should be on the radar of every commercial vehicle and fleet business.
+Fuel is the lifeblood of many businesses and to be without it would cause major operational issues.
+With the majority of problems with standby fuel storage are caused by fuel contamination and degradation, this is an issue which should be your radar.

 Fuel contamination is a common issue when storing white and red diesel, biodiesel and even kerosene, and it only takes a small amount to jeopardise your business.